dport96/ITM352/morea/180.Assignment3/experience-Assignment3.md

 **Other Requirements:**

-*   Fix any shortcomings in assignment #2 (all the things that should have worked in #2 should now work in #3)
+*   Fix any shortcomings in assignment #2 (all the things that should have worked in #2 must now work in #3)
 *   The site must be navigable to any page at any time.
 For example, the user should be able to go to product page 1 when they are on product page 3.
 You will likely want to enable this by adding a navigation bar.
 Think about what you are used to seeing on a web application.
 *   You will need to provide a reasonable index page that "starts" the user into your site.
 The user should not be forced to start here, but if they don't know where to go, it starts here and enables them to go to where they might want to be.
-Use index.php as your home page.
+Use index.html as your home page.
 *   Unlike Assignment 2, you must allow your user to login or register *any time* before showing an invoice, not just after or before selecting products.
 *   Your application should be designed in a way that it is easy to add, change, remove products and product pages.
 *   _**Well-designed user interface.**_ You are expected to improve the design of your application *significantly*